myfirebase/docs/docs/global-guard.md

 Myfirebase provides a simple way to create navigations guards or middlewares, you could simply run `myfirebase new:middleware <middleware-name>`.
 Myfirebase-cli will generate a middleware template for you located in `/src/middlewares/` directory.

-The middleware generated might look something like this:
+Typically, The middleware generated might look something like this:

 ```javascript
 /**